bkotsane/GettingandCleaningDataProject/CodeBook.md

 * 2. Reads file features.txt and extracts only the measurements on the mean and standard deviation for each measurement.

-The result is a 10299 x 66 data frame, because only 66 out of 561 attributes are measurements on the mean and standard deviation.
+The result is a 10299 x 66 data frame since only 66 out of 561 attributes are measurements on the mean and standard deviation.
-All measurements appear to be floating point numbers in the range (-1, 1).

-* 3. Reads activity_labels.txt and applies descriptive activity names to name the activities in the data set:
+* 3. Reads activity_labels.txt and applies descriptive activity names to the activities in the data set:

 walking